SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 some political persuasion, but I think I am an optimist (talking about our real world now) because I believe most ordinary people are capable of a more enlightened world view.
 The one where human beings might seem insignificant, but that we are nonetheless amazing creatures.
-As are any other aliens civilization in our universe who are sentient and have developed science and technology.
+As are any other alien civilizations in our universe who are sentient and have developed science and technology.

 The big lie is that sentience is a total accident.